 These gloves have an extended cuff, which is great for covering any running tech that you wear on your wrist.
-On the other hand, the cuff isn’t as roomy as the rest of the glove, which means that you might struggle to fit your device.
+Magnets are built-in to the cuff so they stick together when you storing them.

 The New Balance Unisex Running Gloves are standard running gloves which work somewhat well in most running conditions.

-These gloves are fairly bulky considering that they aren’t very warm.
-The appeal of the bulk is that it provides a measure of wind resistance and rain resistance as well.
+These gloves are fairly bulky, considering that they aren’t very warm.
+The appeal of the bulk is that it provides a measure of wind resistance rain resistance.